Pranayini-8/introIOSApp/README.md

 Describe any challenges encountered while building the app.

 ANS: The Xcode setup and interface was very new to me, but exploring it was interesting.
-Therefore finding the files in the folder structure was pretty challenging.
+Mostly finding the files in the folder structure was pretty challenging.
+Learning Swift is also going to be a new facet to my skillset but excited to learn further through the course.

 ## License